I hated my SVT.

 Here are 3 things that helped me overcome my SVT misery:

-1. I made a real COMMITMENT and increased my TRUST: I was so tired of my SVT and the SVT fear that I felt that I was finally ready to make REAL commitments in my life.
+1. I made a real COMMITMENT and increased my self-TRUST: I was so tired of my SVT and the SVT fear that I felt that I was finally ready to make REAL commitments in my life.
 I gave up pizza, I committed to being gluten free.
 I was determined.
 I kept working hard or as hard as I could at the moment, even though I didn’t always feel immediate relief or see evidence that my work was paying off.
-I did all of that work TRUSTING that if I did, and if I kept at it, I would feel better.
+I did all of that work TRUSTING that if I did it, and if I kept at it, I would eventaully feel better.
 I just kept taking steps in what I thought was the right direction.
-I was like a soldier moving forward blindly until one day, I actually noticed my efforts, trust and commitments paying off.
+I was like a soldier moving forward blindly until one day, I actually noticed my efforts, self-trust and commitments paying off.
 Then the results became a part of what fueled my commitments.

-3. I TRUSTED- I trusted that if I did the “work” that I would eventually feel better.
+3. I TRUSTED in the Integrative Process- I trusted that if I did the “nutritional work” that I would eventually feel better and my body would get stronger, my nervous system would re-balance and my stomach issues and gut health would improve.
 I trusted that one day the health, wealth, vitality and happiness that I dreamed about would be mine.
-I trusted that God had a bigger plan for me than to feel sick and miserable in my house every day.
-I trusted that one day I would figure out my purpose and how to live the life I dreamt about.
-To show the Universe that I trusted it, I invested in mindfull behaviors and thoughts that would ATTRACT the things I wanted
+I trusted in the spiritual aspect and that God had a bigger plan for me than to feel sick and miserable in my house every day and that eventually I could feel well enough to use my SVT healing journey to help inspire others.
+I trusted that one day I would figure out my life purpose and how to feel deeply connected to my intuition.

 Today, my life is so different than it was back then…

-If your SVT is making you miserable, I PROMISE you that it doesn’t have to be like this forever.
+So…If your SVT is making you miserable, I PROMISE you that it doesn’t have to be like this forever.
 There are

 things that you can do to help yourself.
 If you want, you can start reflecting on the qualities that I